-Novice Intermediate Advanced Expert Quantitative Skills 0 0 5 1
+Novice Intermediate Advanced Expert Quantitative Skills 0 0 3 2

-- The ideal targets were met according to our preliminary data; however, the acceptable target starting 50% or more students in the Expert level was not met. - The results are consistent with previous assessment years and indicate our PhD students are meeting the program expectations. - D. Recommendations (not required for indirect measures) - These competencies are acceptable for PhD students.
-However, improvement of quantitative skills is one area we are working towards throughout both our undergraduate and graduate programs via course development and selection.

-8. Student Learning Outcome 5.
+- The ideal target was met according to our preliminary data; however, the acceptable target of 75% or more students in the Advanced level was not met. - The results are consistent with previous assessment years and indicate our PhD students are meeting the program expectations. - D. Recommendations (not required for indirect measures) - These competencies are acceptable for PhD students.
+However, improvement of quantitative skills is one area we are working towards throughout both our undergraduate and graduate programs via course development and selection. - 8.
+Student Learning Outcome 5.
 Demonstrate competency in written communication through their thesis.

-- Students' written dissertation will be used as the basis for assessing students' written communication skills.
-At the time of the dissertation submission to the graduate committee, committee members will be asked to fill out the rubric (Appendix 3) prior to the defense date. - This measure is direct. - Assessment measurement tool (See Appendix 3) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories.
+• Students' written dissertation will be used as the basis for assessing students' written communication skills.
+At the time of the dissertation submission to the graduate committee, committee members will be asked to fill out the rubric (Appendix 3) prior to the defense date.

+- This measure is direct. - Assessment measurement tool (See Appendix 3) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Content Development 0 0 3 3
+Content Development 0 0 1 4

-Conventions 0 0 4 2
+Conventions 0 0 1 4

-Sources 0 0 1 5
+Sources 0 0 1 4

-Syntax and Mechanics 0 0 5 1
+Syntax and Mechanics 0 0 2 3

-- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with or better than previous assessment years. - D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting or exceeding expectations for the program with respect to written communication skills. - To continue improving our students' written communication skills, we will consider recommendation of available courses that address this such as a Scientific Communication course offered within or outside of Bumpers College. - Faculty have also discussed the development of a grantsmanship course to further develop the writing skills of our graduate students. - 9.
+- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with or better than previous assessment years. - D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting or exceeding expectations for the program with respect to written communication skills. - To continue improving our students' written communication skills, we will consider recommendation of available courses that address this such as a Scientific Communication course offered within or outside of Bumpers College. - Faculty have also discussed the development of a grantsmanship course to further develop the writing skills of our graduate students.
+However, for success of this course, all graduate students would need to be required to take it.
+As we know, though, not all PhD graduates are going to a career where grantsmanship will be a required or desired skill, thus making this a required course would likely be controversial. - 9.
 Student Learning Outcome 6.
 Demonstrate competency in oral communication through their required seminars and oral defense.

 - Students oral communication competencies will be assessed on multiple occasions during the PhD program.
 Assessment will be made for the two seminars required for the completion of the graduate program in food science.
 The grading rubric utilized in the food science seminar class will be used for that purpose.
-In addition, the final defense seminar will be assessed using the rubric presented in Appendix 4. - These measures are direct. - Assessment measurement tools (See Appendix 4)

-- B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories.
+In addition, the final defense seminar will be assessed using the rubric presented in Appendix 4. - These measures are direct. - Assessment measurement tools (See Appendix 4) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 80% of students in the Advanced or above category and at least 20% of students in the Expert category.

+Ideal Target: 100% in the Advanced or Expert category for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Organization/flow 0 0 0 6
+Organization/flow 0 0 3 2

-Language/delivery 0 0 2 4
+Language/delivery 0 0 1 4

-Clarity, legibility and visual designs 0 0 3 3
+Clarity, legibility and visual designs 0 1 1 3

-- Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with previous assessment years.
+- Both acceptable and ideal targets were met in all sub-categories. - The results are consistent with previous assessment years.